GAMA: High-Performance GEMM Acceleration on AMD Versal ML-Optimized AI Engines: Related Work

 Some prior work has focused on the compilation for AIEs.
-Vyasa \cite{chatarasi:2020:hpec:vyasa} extends the Halide \cite{ragan:2013:pldi:halide} DSL compiler to automatically generate code for AIEs, improving programmability.
-ARIES \cite{zhuang:2025:fpga:aries} designs a code generator for AIE1 on Versal and AIE2 on AMD Ryzen processors by leveraging the MLIR framework \cite{lattner:2020:axriv:mlir}.
-Wierse \cite{wierse:2023:ethz:evaluation} perform performance analysis of the AIE1's communication interfaces.
+Vyasa \cite{chatarasi:2020:hpec:vyasa} extends the Halide \cite{ragan:2013:pldi:halide} DSL compiler to automatically generate code for AIEs, improving the programmability.
+ARIES \cite{zhuang:2025:fpga:aries} designs a code generator for AIE on Versal and AIE-ML on AMD Ryzen processors by leveraging the MLIR framework \cite{lattner:2020:axriv:mlir}.
+The ARIES framework supports AIE-ML on Ryzen CPUs, demonstrating performance results for ResNet instead of GEMM.
+Therefore, a direct comparison with ARIES is not feasible unless modifications are made to enable support for Versal devices.
+Wierse \cite{wierse:2023:ethz:evaluation} perform performance analysis of the AIE's communication interfaces.

-Compared to prior work, GAMA is the first framework to show GEMM acceleration on AIE2. \gama has the highest AIE2 memory utilization with custom buffer placement, a flexible pack size and a staggered kernel placement for efficient scaling.
+Compared to prior work, GAMA is the first framework to show GEMM acceleration on AIE-ML. \gama has the highest AIE memory utilization with custom buffer placement, a flexible pack size and a staggered kernel placement for efficient scaling.